zkmkarlsruhe/thoscy/README.md

 #### Multiple-Device Handling

 When starting thoscy-recv with multiple device ids, the device names are fetched from the server and used as the first component in the OSC address: `{"value": 123} from "device 1" -> "/device1/value 123"`
-* OSC address is prepended with the device name
+* OSC address is prepended with the device name prefix
 * Device names are made lowercase and stripped of non-alphanumeric chars, ie. "device 1" becomes "/device1"

+_Note: When starting thoscy-recv with a **single device**, the device prefix is not used by default.
+This behavior can be changed via the `--prefix` commandline option or JSON config "prefix" key._

 ### JSON config file